 From a forecast end-user perspective, it is a non-trivial task to decide which path to follow when implementing a forecasting solution for a specific application.
 Whether this is at a system operator, energy management company, a power producer or power trader, there are always multiple stakeholders involved in the decision-making process.
 A relatively straightforward way to decide for one path or another is to use a decision support tool.
-Figure 1 shows a decision support tool aimed at high-level decisions by managers and non-technical staff when establishing a business case for a forecasting solution.
+Figure 1 shows a decision support tool aimed at high- level decisions by managers and non-technical staff when establishing a business case for a forecasting solution.
 The high-level thought construct shown in Figure 1 is targeted to assist in considering the required resources and involvement of departments and staff for the decision process.
 The decision tool is constructed to begin with initial considerations to establish a "Forecast System Plan".
 The tool aims to assist in taking a decision on the major dependencies to the planned item.
 There are cross references in the decision tool and referrals to different decision streams, dependent on the answer at each step of the decision flow.

-Starting at the very top, the first major dependency when planning a new, or renewal of a, forecasting system is the IT infrastructure.
-Dependent on the status of IT infrastructure, the recommended procedure splits up here and follows in different paths.
-This is not to be understood that the IT infrastructure has higher priority over the forecasting solution itself.
-It is rather to sharpen the awareness that if the IT infrastructure is not in place yet or needs renewal for a new technology to be implemented, the IT needs to be part of the decision process from the very beginning.

-The decision support tool in Figure 1 provides a high-level overview of the process for finding the most suitable forecast solution and vendor.
+The starting point at the top reflects the close and intertwined relationship between a potential forecast solution and the IT infrastructure that is intended to support it.
+Indeed it may not be possible to implement some aspects of a potential forecast solution (e.g. flow of near real-time data from the generation facilities to the forecast system) if the existing or planned IT infrastructure will not be available to effectively enable it.
+Therefore, the recommended approach is split based on the status of the IT infrastructure.
+This is intended to emphasize that there should be a parallel and iterative interaction between the assessment/enhancement of IT infrastructure and the development of specifications for a forecasting solution at the very beginning of the forecast solution selection process.
+The decision support tool in Figure 2 provides a high-level overview of the process for finding the most suitable forecast solution and vendor.
 The following sections provide guidance in how to use the decision support tool.
 There are detailed descriptions and explanation for the more detailed planning and design of the decision process.

-Notice for the practical usage: To find the detailed recommendations, the numbering of the boxes in Figure 1 correspond to the headlines in the following sections.
+Notice for the practical usage: To find the detailed recommendations, the numbering of the boxes in Figure 2 correspond to the headlines in the following sections.